 A lower ISO, such as 100, needs more light but gives you more detail.
 A higher ISO needs less light, but the image might have noise.

-Manual mode on your camera app will give you the option to select the ISO.
+Manual mode on your camera app lets you select the ISO.
 As a general rule, the darker your scene, the higher ISO you need to select.

-Changing to EV-1 will modify the shutter speed and aperture to suit a lighter scene.
-Change to EV+1 and the settings will be adjusted for a darker scene.
+Changing to EV-1 modifies the shutter speed and aperture to suit a lighter scene.
+If you change to EV+1, the settings are adjusted for a darker scene.

 The white balance keeps your whites white.
 Usually, the automatic white balance should do the trick.
-But if you find your whites turning blue or yellow, you can make a change to your camera’s white balance.
+But if you find your whites turning blue or yellow, you can change your camera’s white balance.

 The freedom of manual controls on your camera means you can play with depth of field.
 The depth of field is how much of your shot is in focus.